NASA-AMMOS/timecraftjs/README.md

 ## Loading Kernels

 In order to load an read kernels the data must be loaded into the virtual Emscripten file system as a binary buffer.
-Files can be loaded an read into Spice immediately or files can be placed into the file system and read in later.r
+Files can be loaded an read into Spice immediately or files can be placed into the file system and read in later.

 ### In the Browser